 Typically, car accident lawsuits must be filed within three years of the date of a car accident in Baltimore.
 You could potentially have more or less time to assert your rights and demand compensation.
 However, once the statute of limitations expires, you will be barred from bringing a lawful claim.

 Our experienced car accident attorneys can provide critically important information regarding the statute of limitations.
-William G. Kolodner P.A. will carefully review your case and, if you decide to pursue compensation, help to ensure that a procedural technicality doesn’t stand between you and your rightful award.
+William G. Kolodner Personal Injury Lawyers will carefully review your case and, if you decide to pursue compensation, help to ensure that a procedural technicality doesn’t stand between you and your rightful award.

 No two car accidents in Baltimore are the same.
 However, most crashes do fall into one or two of the same categories.
-At William G. Kolodner P.A., we handle all car accident cases, including:
+At William G. Kolodner Personal Injury Lawyers, we handle all car accident cases, including:

 - Frontal crashes